jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_spotlighttoday.md

 Condition Cleared | The time the alarm severity returned to normal.
 This is relevant to alarms that require acknowledgment.
 Connection type | The type of connection the alarm was raised on (for example, SQL Server).
 The connection type is available only when the Group By action is set to Connection.

 {% include tip.html content="The Spotlight Today grid is a Spotlight grid which may be saved to a file or the clipboard.
-To show / hide columns on the grid, right-click the grid headings and select Organize Columns.
+To show / hide columns on the grid, right-click the grid headings and select **Organize Columns**.
 See also [Spotlight Grids][enterprise_display_grids]." %}

 ## Filter the Spotlight Today grid